ibm-cloud-docs/apps/vsi-deploy.md

 Terraform requires an infrastructure API key to create infrastructure resources.
 Follow these steps to retrieve an infrastructure key.

 1. Go to the infrastructure [user list ![External link icon](../icons/launch-glyph.svg)](https://control.bluemix.net/account/users){: new_window}.
 You can also click **Menu** > **Infrastructure** > **Account** > **User List**.
-2. Find the user details that are creating the toolchain and either click `View` in the API Key column or click `Generate` both steps display the API key in a dialog.
+2. Find the user details that are creating the toolchain and either click `View` in the API Key column or click `Generate` both steps display the API key in a window.
 3. Copy the API Key and replace the value in the Toolchain configuration `TF_VAR_ibm_sl_api_key`.

 ### Retrieving the infrastructure user name